gmofishsauce/v6502demo/2023-09/log/README.md

 the lie to the concept of "XHTML" being an XML language.
 I modified the "Fixer" to translate &nbsp; to &#160; which is legal XML.

+2023-10-06

+Today I cleaned up the image getter tools/img_getter.sh and successfully downloaded all 35 images.
+The downoads in are rawimg/.
+The rawimg/ directory is symlinked as img/ from the new md/ directory where the results will end up, so images in md/ will only require "img/filename" as paths.
+The mkmd translator doesn't know about this yet, so it's still putting broken web links in the as-yet incomplete md-format output.

+It looks like what's required now is just incremental improvement of mkmd and then running it against all the files.
+I need to figure out how to bind Macdown to the .md extension so I can just "open foo.md" and have Macdown open instead of xcode.